 You will work 5 or 6 days a week and have 1 or 2 days off.
 Days off are generally in the weekend.

 You will stay in the volunteer house.
 The house has 6 bedrooms .
-You will share the bedroom with 1 or more other volunteers (Couples can be provided with their own room.
-For families is 1 large room available).
+You will share the bedroom with 1 or more other volunteers (A privat room/room for couples with ensuit bathroom can be provided (addional costs) and for families is 1 large room available).
 There are 9 modern western bathrooms which will be shared by all occupants.
 The house also has a dining room, kitchen and lounge area.
 The accommodation is located on a scenic hill and you will have a great view on the nature park and the lake.

 As a volunteer you must meet the following requirements: